thrombosis (DVT) vs. pulmonary embolism (PE)

 Venous thromboembolism (VTE) is a disease that includes deep vein thrombosis (DVT) and pulmonary embolism (PE).
 DVT and PE are both forms of VTE, but they’re not the same thing.

 DVT is a condition that happens when a blood clot forms in a deep vein, usually in the leg.
 You can sometimes get DVT when sitting or lying down for long periods of time, such as during recovery from surgery or during a long airplane flight.
 When you don’t move enough, the blood flow in your legs slows down and pools.
 Blood clots can form in the pooled blood.

 PE happens if the clot breaks off and travels through your bloodstream to your lungs.
 The clot can block a blood vessel in your lungs and cause damage to them.

-Here’s a look at the symptoms of VTE, what to expect if you have it, medications and treatments you can get for it, and ways to prevent it.
+Here’s a look at the symptoms of VTE, what to expect if you have it, medications and treatments you can try, and ways to prevent it.

-According to the Centers for Disease Control and Prevention, about half of people with DVT don’t have symptoms.
+According to the Centers for Disease Control and Prevention (CDC), about half of people with DVT don’t have symptoms.
 Any symptoms that do occur will be in the affected leg or the area where the clot is found.
 Symptoms can include:

-If the clot moves into your lungs and you develop PE, you may have symptoms such as:
+If the clot moves into the lungs and you develop PE, you may have symptoms such as:

 - chest pain, which may get worse when you breathe deeply or cough